-In the western world, hunting has evolved into just a hobby and a game to entertain people and it appears quite fun and easy.
-It takes just a gun, a bullet, some nice outfit, and a little courage to become a successful 'hunter' in the western world today and that is because people don't usually hunt for food in the western world.
-Hunting in Africa however, takes more than just that.
-Hunting in Africa involves knowing more than how to shoot down an animal.
 Hunting in Africa involves knowing not just where to look for animals to shoot but also knowing yourself and your environment.
 Hunting in Africa involves knowing the forests, the mountains, the rivers, and even the deserts.
-Hunting in Africa involves knowing not just the languages written and spoken by humans but also the several languages and expressions used by both plants and animals.
+Hunting in Africa involves knowing not just the languages written and spoken by humans but also the several unwritten languages and expressions used by both plants and animals.
 In other words, in Africa, hunting as a profession involves both art and science.